 - Add garlic, shallot, and salt, and keep pounding away again.

 - Add shrimp paste last and mesh it all up with the paste until everything is completely well blended and no large chunks appear.
-It’s ready for use!
+That's it!
+You just made your curry paste, and it’s ready for use!

 Notes